getodk/docs/docs/central-install-digital-ocean.rst

 Using S3-compatible Storage
 ---------------------------

 By default, Central stores form and submission attachments in its main database, but it can be configured to move these to an external object store.

+**Important**: If your S3-compatible storage is unavailable, Central can continue accepting submissions, but devices may not be able to download new forms or attachments stored there.

 If you already have or plan to collect many files, storing them outside the main database can reduce database load and cost.
 It can also make it more practical to backup and restore the database.

 Consider the following to help you decide whether S3-compatible storage is a good fit: